 c) A research paper.
 The topic may be a limited empirical research project, a critical review of the literature in a particular area, or a critical analysis of a theoretical or important policy problem.

 d) An exit requirement consisting of a research defence in an open conference and if unsuccessful a comprehensive written examination.

 Master of Arts (thesis-based or course-based) with a Specialization in Health Economics

 a) The completion of Economics 679 and 681 as two of the six half courses required in the thesis-based program, or as two of the ten half courses required in the course-based program.

 b) Students may be excused from the requirement that they take Economics 659.
 However, if they are contemplating continuing on to a doctoral program, they are cautioned that most doctoral programs will require a course that is equivalent to Economics 659.

 Doctor of Philosophy

 The Department of Economics requires that doctoral students take twelve half courses.
 Required courses include two courses each in econometrics, Economics 615 and 715, microeconomic theory, Economics 657 and 757, and macroeconomic theory, Economics 659 and 759.
 In addition, students must take six half courses in “field” areas.
-Students are also recommended to take a non-credit one-week course in the Fall Session Block Week (the week prior to the start of classes) of the first year in Mathematical Economics (Economics 600).
+Doctoral students must also write a second-year research paper.
+See the department website for further information.
+Students are also recommended to take a non-credit one-week course in the Fall Session Block Week (the week prior to the start of classes) of the first year in Mathematical Economics.
 The Department allows for the possibility that Master's-level courses and course work taken at other institutions may be substituted for some of the required doctoral courses.
 Decisions concerning course substitutions and the transferability of graduate courses from other institutions are made on a case-by-case basis.
 Students are advised that the comprehensive theory examinations, which are required of all doctoral students, include material from the core courses listed above.